TonyBardo/TonyBardo/README.md

 My path began in a Computer-Assisted Telephone Interviewing (CATI) lab, where I managed a team of interviewers and helped design a dataset used to uncover insights into sleep patterns among retail food workers.
 ([repository and published study coming soon])

 Soon after, I became the lead research associate on several state-sponsored projects focused on long-term services and supports for older adults and people with disabilities.
-These early career experiences grounded me in the full research lifecycle—from data collection and cleaning to advanced analysis and stakeholder communication.
+These early career experiences grounded me in the full research lifecycle, from data collection and cleaning to advanced analysis and stakeholder communication.
 ([repository and published study coming soon])

 During this period, I developed strong skills in: